 The Company has a single reporting unit.
 Accordingly, the impairment assessment for goodwill is performed at the enterprise level.
 Goodwill is reviewed for possible impairment between annual tests if an event occurs or circumstances change that would more likely than not reduce the fair value of the reporting unit below its carrying value.
 The Company initially assesses qualitative factors to determine if it is necessary to perform the goodwill impairment review.
-Goodwill is reviewed for impairment if, based on an assessment of the qualitative factors, it is determined that it is more likely than not that the fair value of the reporting unit is less than its carrying value, or the Company decides to bypass the qualitative assessment.
+Goodwill is reviewed for impairment if, based on an assessment of the qualitative factors, it is determined that it is more likely than not that the fair value of the reporting value, or the Company decides to bypass the qualitative assessment.